Why Pancake Day is a thing

 A lot of people use Lent as a way of testing their willpower - often giving up things like chocolate or other sweet treats before Easter.

-Those of you who are quick with numbers might have figured out that there's 46 days between Ash Wednesday and Easter Sunday.
+Those of you who are quick with numbers might have figured out that there are 46 days between Ash Wednesday and Easter Sunday.

 But many Christians believe there's no obligation to fast on Sundays, which means it is actually only 40 days once you remove them.

-Note: (An earlier version of this story was published in 2018, we've updated it with the correct date of Easter this year)